bsmith89/longev-mgen/doc/submission.md

-Homologs of SusC and SusD characterize all known polysaccharide utilization systems in this clade [@Grondin2017], are encoded in Sus-like genomic regions known as polysaccharide utilization loci (PULs), and are widespread in the _Bacteroidetes_ [@Fernandez-Gomez2013].
+Homologs of SusC and SusD characterize all known polysaccharide utilization systems in this clade [@Grondin2017], are encoded in Sus-like genomic regions known as polysaccharide utilization loci (PULs), and are widespread in the phylum _Bacteroidetes_ [@Fernandez-Gomez2013].
 The molecular range of these
 systems is determined by the carbohydrate-active enzymes and structural